omkarakatta/diftrans/README.md

     #>   bandwidth main
     #> 1         0    1

-The transport cost is 100%, which makes sense since all the mass in the pre-distribution moves to values of the support that did not have any mass in the post-distribution, i.e. each unit of mass was transported.
+The transport cost is 100% as expected.
 The `estimator` argument is specified to be `"tc"`, which stands for transport cost.
 (Since we only have two distributions, estimator will take on the value of `"tc"` by default.)

 Since the post-distribution is a 5-unit shift in the pre-distribution, any bandwidth at least 5 must result in a transport cost of 0.
-We verify this by computing the transport cost for a sequence of bandwiths from 0 to 10:
+We verify this by computing the transport cost for a sequence of bandwidths from 0 to 10:

-    tc <- get_results(pre_main = pre_distribution, post_main = post_distribution,
+    tc <- get_results(pre_main = pre_treated, post_main = post_treated,
-                      estimator = "tc", var = support,
+                      estimator = "tc", var = x,
                       bandwidth = seq(0, 10))
     #> Computing Transport Costs...
     #> ================================================================================